simeononsecurity/simeononsecurity.ch/content/articles/ubiquiti-unifi-firewall-vs-pfsense-comparison/index.en.md

 - **pfSense**: Elevate your security to a higher level with pfSense.
 Thanks to its **open-source nature**, you gain a greater degree of **control and auditing**, ensuring a robust defense strategy for your network.

-### Integration: Streamlining Your Network Setup
+### Integration: simplifying Your Network Setup

-- **Ubiquiti UniFi Firewall**: If you've already embraced other UniFi products, adding the UniFi Firewall becomes a **seamless addition** to your network ecosystem.
+- **Ubiquiti UniFi Firewall**: If you've already embraced other UniFi products, adding the UniFi Firewall becomes a **smooth addition** to your network ecosystem.

 - **pfSense**: With its adaptability, pfSense offers the **flexibility** to integrate smoothly with a wide array of systems, catering to your specific needs.